Otto C. Neumann: Family

 Neumann married his wife Diane before moving to Granby.
 They had four children: Otto Jr., Mark, Kurt, and Jennifer.
 Diane (now Diane Hernsdorf after her marriage in 1998 to Roger Hernsdorf) served as First Selectman 1987-9, and as of 2024 Mark is a selectman in Granby.

 Death

-Otto Neumann died at Hartford Hospital of complications following surgery.
+Otto Neumann died on April 8, 1991, at Hartford Hospital of complications following surgery.
 He is buried in Granby Cemetery in Granby, Connecticut.